A Risk Management Guide for Household Employers

 • Do extensive background checks.

-For every potential employee— even part-time or temporary workers— you should initiate a pre-employment background check to investigate criminal records, driving violations, financial problems, etc. We recommend hiring an in-depth service that can provide an intensive historical dive compared to your typical investigation.
+For every potential employee, even part-time or temporary workers, you should initiate a pre-employment background check to investigate criminal records, driving violations, financial problems, etc. We recommend hiring an in-depth service that can provide an intensive historical dive compared to your typical investigation.
 For example, one client’s nanny candidate passed a basic background check of U.S. records, but a deeper inquiry found links to a foreign-born terrorist group.
-These background checks not only raise red-flags but could also help protect you if there is ever a liability suit.
+These background checks not only raise red flags but could also help protect you if there is a liability suit.
+Your carrier may also assist with or recommend a trusted background check provider.

 • Hold contractors to the same measures as full-time employees.

-Those workers hanging your art collection might also be sizing up your home for a break in.
-We recommend checking all workers out, whether they report to you or your contractor.
+Those workers hanging your art collection might also be sizing up your home for a break-in.
+We recommend checking all workers to see whether they report to you or your contractor.

 Step 2: Train staff